unaimedina/unaimedina/README.md

 I have studied:
 - Microcomputer Systems and Networks
 - Network Systems Administration with a cybersecurity profile (ASIX, first year)
-- Multiplatform Application Development (DAM, second year).
+- Multiplatform Application Development (DAM), currently enrolled in the second year.

 Technical Skills